mittinatten/freesasa/doc/doxy_main.md

 @subsection Classification Specifying atomic radii and classes

-The type ::freesasa_classifier has function pointers to functions that take residue and atom names as argument (pairs such as "ALA","CA"), and returns a radius or a class (polar, apolar, etc).
-The classifier can be passed to freesasa_structure_from_pdb(), freesasa_structure_array() or freesasa_structure_add_atom_wopt() to customize the radii assigned to atoms, which can then be used to calculate the SASA of the structure.
-It can also be used in freesasa_result_classify() to get the SASA integrated over the different classes of atoms, i.e. the SASA of all polar atoms, etc.

-Users of the API can provide their own classification by writing their own functions and providing them via a ::freesasa_classifier object.
-A classifier-configuration can also be read from a file using freesasa_classifier_from_file() (see @ref Config-file).
+Classifiers are used to determine which atoms are polar or apolar, and to specify atomic radii.
+In addition the three standard classifiers (see below) have reference values for the maximum areas of the 20 standard amino acids which can be used to calculate relative areas of residues, as in the RSA output of NACCESS.

 The default classifier is available through the const variable
 ::freesasa_default_classifier.
-This uses the radii, defined in the paper by Tsai et al. ([JMB 1999, 290:
+This uses the ProtOr radii, defined in the paper by Tsai et al. ([JMB 1999, 290:
 253](http://www.ncbi.nlm.nih.gov/pubmed/10388571)) for the standard amino acids (20 regular plus SEC, PYL, ASX and GLX), for some capping